 - 1 cup chopped peeled tomatoes, fresh or canned

 - 2 15-ounce cans cannellini or borlotti beans, drained and rinsed (or 3 1/2 cups freshly cooked beans)

 - 1/4 cup chopped parsley

 - Salt and black pepper to taste

-1 Sauté onions, carrots, celery, garlic: Heat the olive oil in a large pot over medium-high heat.
-Sauté the onion, carrot and celery for 2-3 minutes, until its soft and translucent.
-Add the garlic, chile flakes and Italian seasoning and sauté another minute.
+1 Sauté the vegetables: Heat the olive oil in a large pot over medium-high heat.
+Sauté the onion, carrot and celery for 2 to 3 minutes, until its soft and translucent.
+Add the garlic, chili flakes and Italian seasoning and sauté another minute.

 2 Add stock, tomatoes, pasta: Add the chicken stock and tomatoes and bring to a boil.
 Add the pasta and keep the soup at a strong simmer.